Cover photo by John Wilkinson.

 Habitat

-This tiny damselfly is found along the fringes of ponds, lakes, pools and dams.
-Favours marshy sites with thick stands of grasses, sedge and reeds.
-Can on occasion be found along suitable, slow moving sections of rivers
+This tiny damselfly is found along the fringes of ponds, lakes, pools, and dams.
+The White-masked Wisp favours marshy sites with thick stands of grasses, sedges, and reeds.
+It can also be found on occasion along suitable, slow-moving sections of rivers.

 Photo by Andries De Vries